|

 France had learned its lesson in the Franco-Prussian War (1870-71).
 Never again would France attempt to fight the Germans without allies.
 Bismarck after the War effectively kept France diplomatically isolated, making it difficult to negotiate alliances.
 Bismarck's restrained polices changed with the accession of the belicose young Wilhelm II (1883).
 As a result of Wilhelm's policies, Fance was able to sign an all-important alliance with Russia meaning that Germany would have to fight a two-front war.
 The French initially were less successful with Britain, but Wilhelm's belicose policies and decession to build a High Seas Fleet paved the way for military cooperation.
 Finally the German invasion of neutral Belgium when bring the British into the War on the French side.

 The French war plan was Plan XVII.
 Field Marshal Ferdinand Foch personally devised the plan.
 It was adopted by French Commander-in-Chief Joseph Joffre in 1913.
 France since the Franco-Prussian War was fixated on regaining Alsace-Loraine.
 The plan was thus an offensive operation focusig on an operation to retake take Alsace and Lorraine, seized by the Germans in the Franco-Prussian War.
 The French plan disregarded the fact that the Germans had prepared important defensive positions.
 The French Army believed passonately in the force of Élan or fighting spirit which had been fervently promoted.
-French officers believed that Élan would be the decisive factor in any war.
-The French to seize Alsace-Loraine would have to attack against t the Metz-Thionville fortresses seized by the Germans in the Franco-Prussian War.
-The plan was for the southern wing of the French invasion force to capture first Alsace and then Lorraine while the northern wing would drive into Germany through the southern Ardennes forest.
-(Note the importance of the Ardennes.)
-Alternatively depending on German moves, drive into Luxembourg and Belgium.
+French officers believed that Élan

 The Germans had a opportunity to win the War in a massive strike against France.
 The Allies had an advantage against Germany in population and resources which would be significant in a long war.
 But the Germans had the strongest army at the onset of the War and the Schiliffen Plan directed the bulk of that army at France.
-Thus the Germans calculated that with their large, effective army that they could win the War in a few weeks with a massive offensive against France.
-The Germans reasoned that they could achieve this goal before the Russians could mobilize their huge army and attack in the East or the British could send significant forces to the Continent.
+Thus the Germans calculated that with their large, effective army that they could win the War in a few weeks with a massive offensive against France The Germans reasoned that they could achieve this goal before the Russians could mobilize their huge army and attack in the East or the British who had only a small volunteer army could send significant forces to the Continent.
 They also calculated that Britain would not continue the war without the French.
 The Germans were not the only ones to miscalculte.
-The French also seriously muscalculated.
+The French also seriously miscalculated.
 French inteligence had accurately estimated the strength of the German army.
 It did not, however, accurately assess the size and effectiveness of Germany's reserve force.
-This may have been because French generals did not have much confidence in their reserve forces.
+This may have been because French generals did not have much confidence in their own reserve forces.
 Thus the German strike when it came was much more powerful than the French had anticipated.

-A Serbian terrorist shot Austrian Archduke Franz Ferdinand in Bosnia (June 28).
-Austria-Hungary was shocked.
-Offiacials debated on how to respond.
-The decession was made to settle accounts permanently with Serbia in the Bakkans.
-The Austrians delayed ammouncing their plans for 3 weeks, in part because a substantial portion of the Army as was tradotional was on leave.
+a substantial portion of the Army as was tradotional was on leave.
 Soldiers were given permission to return home to help with the harvest.
 (The lack of farm labor was to cause major food shortages in both Austria-Hungary and Germany during the War.)
 Austrian officials hesitated to act because of Russian commitments to Serbia.
 The Austrians, however, obtained German reasurances.
 The Germans assured Austria-Hungary of support in case the Russians declared war.
 This was a critical decession by Gwrmany, because Austria-Hungary would not by itself gone to war against Russia.
 In addition, Russia had treaty eith France.
 Suddenly the Germans turned a regional crisis into a major European crisis involving France.
-Austria-Hungary delivered its Ultimatum to Serbia consisting of a long list of onerous demands (July 23).
-The Austrians saw the Serbian Government has responsibe for the assasination.
-They demanded to be allowed to participate in the investigation and judicial process in Sebia.
-The Serbians were willing to accept the demands, except Austrian participation in an investigation.
-Serbian officials claimed that this violated their Constitution.
-The Austrians assured of German support rejected the Serbian reply (July 26).
-Austria-Hungary severed diplomatic relations and declared war (July 28).
-Austrian artillery began to shell Belgrade (July 29).

 Both Austria-Hungary and Russia ordered general mobilization (July 30).
 Germany believed that Russian mobilization was a serious threat.
 Russia had a larger army than Germany, but Germany could mobilize faster.
 The German Government delivered an ultimatum to Russia, demanding that the Russians stop mobilisation within 12 hours (July 31).
 Telegrams exchanged between Tsar Nicholas and Kaiser Wilhelm failed to defuse the crisis.
 When the ultimatum expired, Germany declared war on Russia (August 1).
 German forces occupied neutral Luxembourg (August 2).
 This was the first step in executing the Schlieffen Plan, the planned attack on France through Belgium.
 The Germans delivered another ultimatum, this time to neutral Belgium.
 The Germans demanded free passage for the German army across Belgium.
 The Belgians rejected the German demands.
 Kaiser Wilhelm II at this stage had second thoughts.
 He discussed canceling the invasion of Belgium with German Chief of General Staff Moltke.
 The Kaiser not only had family ties to the Tsar, but also to the British royal family.
 Moltle who was was focused on execiting the Schlieffen Plan could hardly believe his ears.
 He told the Kaiser essentially that the Schlieffen Plan had been set in motion and could not now be stopped, in part because it would cause chaos in the rail schedule.
 Germany declared war on France (August 3).
 The next day German troops entered Belgium (August 4).
 Belgian neutrality had been guaranted ny the great powers (Britain, France, and Prussia) in the 19th century.
 The independence of the Low Lards had been a cornerstone of British foreign policy for centuries.
 Britain had not committed to war to defend France.
 The British Government, however, honored its commitment to Belgium and declared war on Germany (August 4).